 Origin and evolution of the biosphere, introduction to climates, ecosystems and biomes.
 A study of the interrelations of organisms and their environments.
 Principles of growth, regulation, distribution, structure and energetics of populations and communities are explored.

 BIOL 208 GENERAL ECOLOGY LABORATORY

 Field and laboratory exercises illustrating concepts of general ecology.
-Co-requisite: BIOL 207.

 BIOL 213 CELL BIOLOGY